-Custodial Credit Risk

-Custodial credit risk is the risk that, in the event of a bank failure, the District's deposits may not be returned.
-The District does not have a deposit policy for custodial credit risk.
-As of December 31, 2021, the District's bank balance of \$1,382,466 was insured or collateralized as follows:
+Custodial Credit Risk - Custodial credit risk is the risk that, in the event of a bank failure, the District's deposits may not be recovered.
+Although the District does not have a formal policy regarding custodial credit risk, NJSA 17:9-41 et seq. requires that the governmental units shall deposit public funds in public depositories protected from loss under the provisions of GUDPA.
+Under the Act, the first \$250,000 of governmental deposits in each insured depository is protected by FDIC.
+Public funds owned by the District in excess of FDIC insured amounts are protected by GUDPA.
+However, GUDPA does not protect intermingled trust funds such as salary withholdings.
+Such funds are shown as Uninsured and Uncollateralized in the schedule below.
+As of December 31, 2023, the District's bank balance of \$1,676,351 was insured or collateralized as follows: